FAQ

 Note: For personal repositories, you only need to own the repository.

-- The app automatically detects and suggests configuration for your package managers and Agentic IDEs
+2. The app automatically detects your package managers and connects your coding agent to work with Fly.

 How do I get my local environment configured?

-The Fly Desktop App automates your local environment setup:
+The Fly App automates your local environment setup:

-- Install and log in to the Desktop App
+1. Install and log in to the Fly App

-- App automatically detects your local package managers (npm, pip, docker, maven, etc.) and Agentic IDEs (Cursor, VS Code Copilot)
+2. App automatically detects your local package managers (npm, pip, docker, helm, maven, etc.) and Coding Agents (Cursor, Copilot, Claude Code, OpenCode)

 Once configured, two things happen automatically:

-- The Fly MCP tool is integrated with your IDE for AI-powered workflows
+• The Fly MCP tool is integrated with your coding agent for AI-powered workflows

-You can also select a default IDE which Fly will use for workflows like configuring CI/CD.
+You can also select a default coding agent which Fly will use for workflows like configuring CI/CD.

 What is “Fly MCP” and do I need it?

-Fly MCP (Model Context Protocol) lets you use natural language commands in your IDE for package management and workflow configuration.
+Fly MCP (Model Context Protocol) lets you use natural language commands with your coding agent for package management and workflow configuration.

 Examples: